-Since Myeik so new to foreign tourism your options are limited to 12 options that are registered for foreigners.
+Since Myeik is so new to foreign tourism your options are limited to 12 options that are registered for foreigners.
 When we first arrived we stayed for a month at the Myint Mo Hotel.
-Staff were friendly and more than helpful and the rooms clean and comfortable.
-The one downside to this is there is very little within walking distance.
+The staff were friendly and more than helpful and the rooms were clean and comfortable.
+The one downside is there’s very little within walking distance.
 Although this is the same area as two of the other nicer hotels.

 For other places to stay click here to read reviews and see prices on Booking.com.

-If you’re looking to experience a part of Myanmar that is off-the-beaten-track than you should definitely visit Myeik.
+If you’re looking to experience a part of Myanmar that is off-the-beaten-track then you should definitely visit Myeik.
 You’ll see authentic Myanmar culture, traditional dress, taste local food and visit the beautiful islands.